solamyl/Mini_Button/README.md

 # Mini_Button
 This is quite minimal Arduino button lib focused on low-memory usage and small amount of code produced.
 * detects presses, releases and long presses
+* features optional auto-repeat with delay and rate settings
-* async handling to be called from within the loop(). no delay() or similar blocking
+* fully async handling. no delay() or similar blocking
 * robust debouncing mechanism
 * small memory footprint (10 bytes per button)
 * easy API (the same as JC_Button)